WanjaNjunge/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to the file hello, chmod ugo+ hello a script that sets the permission to the file hello, chmod 007 hello chmod 753 hello for task 9
+a script that adds execution permission to the owner, the group owner and the other users, to the file hello, chmod ugo+ hello a script that sets the permission to the file hello, chmod 007 hello chmod 753 hello for task 9 a script that sets the mode of the file hello the same as olleh’s mode, chmod --reference=olleh hello